jordond/fullstack-angular-typescript/README.md

 A fullstack skeleton starter app for a trendy little web app.
 Utilizing Typescript, ES6, Angular, and Webpack, with a nice gulp build system.
 The client side relies on npm only and not bower.
 It is more of a learning experience for me than anything.

+This certainly won't be for everybody (or anyone), the server is needlessly complex.
+I could have gotten away with making it simple, but this was a learning experience for me.
+As such I tried to make things dynamic, such as API endpoints.

 ## Features

 - Written with typescript